 - And in the reusable organic cotton Bio-Planet bread bag your bread stays nice and fresh.

-Our packaging is designed with a view to easy recycling after use.
-Our goal is to extract the purest and highest quality materials as possible after use of the packaging, which can then be reused.
+Sustainable packaging is designed with a view to easy recycling after use.
+Our goal is to extract the purest and highest quality materials as possible after use of the packaging, which can then be reused as sustainable packaging materials.
 The more we recycle, the fewer new materials we need, so the better for the environment.

 How do we make our packaging easy to recycle?